 Mia missed FaceTime dates and eventually stopped texting Diana.
 The shift was abrupt, shocking and out of character for Mia, to the point that even Diana's therapist suggested she check hospitals to make sure Mia was alive.

 "All my friends and family were in disbelief as well," Diana revealed.
 "We never thought she would do something like this to me.
 And here I am, over a year later and she still has never reached out or explained.
 I saw on [Instagram] she's with a new girl now.
 For this woman who claims to have loved me my whole life to drop me like a hot potato?
 Whew.
 It took my soul a while to recover from that whiplash.
 The pain of her betraying me is something I don't wish on anyone.
 I cried limp as a rag doll in many loved ones' arms while getting over her."

 Can you make a relationship with a karmic soulmate last?

-Not every karmic soulmate relationship crashes and burns, but most experts seem to agree your karmic soulmate is likely not your life partner.
+Not every karmic soulmate relationship ends with a breakup, but most experts seem to agree your karmic soulmate is likely not your life partner.